Ligustrum (Privet)

 Latin Names

-However, I would like to point out that these findings have not been substantiated by clinical studies conducted in Europe or the United States.
-Ligustrum is often combined with astragalus in TCM formulations to enhance its effects.
+However, it’s essential to know that studies in Europe or the United States haven’t proved these claims.
+In TCM, Ligustrum is often mixed with astragalus to improve its effects.

 What the Science Says